sitewhere/sitewhere-documentation/docs/guide/api/java/device-command-api/README.md

 DeviceCommand updatedDeviceCommand = client.updateDeviceCommand(tenantAuthentication, token, updateRequest);
 ```

-## Deleting an existing DeviceCommand
+## Deleting an existing Device Command

 For deleting an existing `DeviceCommand` you need to call `deleteDeviceCommand` method of `com.sitewhere.spi.ISiteWhereClient`
 providing the `token` of the asset you want to delete, like the following example.